Developmental Editing & Ghostwriting

 Contracting & Retainer Fee: If after your free consultation we decide to work together, I will send you a contract/agreement and an invoice.
 Full payment required upfront for Movement and Momentum packages.
 Massive Action clients may pay upfront and in full or in 3 monthly installments of $1,200/each.

 For ghostwriting clients, I request an upfront, nonrefundable retainer fee.
 Subsequent scheduled payments are based on the duration of the project.

 Project Scheduling: Upon payment, I will send you my quick reference style sheet and your first homework/call prep document and give you access to my calendar to schedule our first call.

-Appointments: Consulting appointments are scheduled on a first come first served basis through my scheduling tool.
+Appointments: Consulting appointments are scheduled on a first come first served basis.

 Late Arrivals/No Shows: I will wait on the line for ten (10) minutes then log off and turn my attention to other clients’ work.
 Unless you notify me by email at least 24 hours in advance, you will be charged for your time block.

 Topics & Genres

 business, entrepreneurship, and leadership